 With 25 years of experience in education, Chris has spent his entire professional life preparing young leaders for maximum impact in their careers and communities.

-Kents Hill is a community that I am excited for my daughters to join because I know that they will be surrounded by students who are inspired to reach their fullest potential, and by adults who are encouraging, supportive, and care deeply about them.
+Kents Hill is a community that I was overjoyed for my daughters to join because I knew that they would be surrounded by students who are inspired to reach their fullest potential, and by adults who are encouraging, supportive, and care deeply about them.

 —Christopher S. Cheney, Head of School